Available in VPC

 The data types in the schema that can be defined manually and a description of each type are as follows:

-| Data type | Description | Whether to be supported by Catalog Default | Whether to be supported by Apache Iceberg |
+| Data type | Description | Supported by Catalog Default | Supported by Apache Iceberg |

 |---|---|---|---|

-| tinyint | Integer data (1 byte). | Y | N |
+| tinyint | Integer data (1 byte) | Y | N |

-| smallint | Integer data (2 bytes). | Y | N |
+| smallint | Integer data (2 byte) | Y | N |

-| int | Integer data (4 bytes). | Y | Y |
+| int | Integer data (4 byte) | Y | Y |

-| bigint | Integer data (8 bytes). | Y | N |
+| bigint | Integer data (8 byte) | Y | N |

-| long | Integer data (8 bytes). | N | Y |
+| long | Integer data (8 byte) | N | Y |

-| float | Floating decimal data (4 bytes). | Y | Y |
+| float | Floating decimal data (4 bytes) | Y | Y |

-| double | Floating decimal data (8 bytes). | Y | Y |
+| double | Floating decimal data (8 bytes) | Y | Y |

-| decimal | Fixed decimal data.
+| decimal | Fixed decimal data

 |